smarie/python-parsyfiles/docs/known_formats_reference.md

 bl = parse_item('<file_path_without_ext>', bool)
 ```

-Any primitive can be converted from another one, for example you may parse a bool from its string representation or conversely.
+Any primitive can be converted from another one (above, the string 'Yes' and the float '1.0').
+The above also demonstrates the ability of parsyfiles to chain parsers and converters where appropriate: the binary pickle object in the .pyc file is extracted correctly, and so is the base64-encoded pickle object in the .txt.

 ### ConfigParser